-We are all being urged to stay home across New South Wales and Victoria, so this week in a clearing out frenzy I pulled out a tea set I had bought in the 1980s.
-The set is comprised of four cups and saucers, creamer, sugar bowl, a large Teapot and also two well-loved large breakfast cups and saucers.
+During the lockdown period, we are all urged to stay home across New South Wales and Victoria, so in a clearing out frenzy, I pulled out a tea set I had bought in the 1980s.
+The set is comprised of four cups and saucers, creamer, a sugar bowl, a large Teapot and also two well-loved large breakfast cups and saucers.
 Except for use in a few photos for other posts, I have not used the main tea set for some time, preferring instead to use older fine china teacups, like Shelley or Ansley.
-Even though my tea set is in perfect condition it is probably considered vintage by now.
+Even though my tea set is in perfect condition it is most likely considered vintage by now.

-The real inspiration on pulling out my old tea set was on rediscovering a cherished book of my Mothers- ‘The Man Who Painted Flowers’ by Antonia Ridge.
+The real inspiration for pulling out my old tea set was on rediscovering a cherished book of my Mothers- ‘The Man Who Painted Flowers by Antonia Ridge.
 A perfect read for anyone who loves France and roses as it tells the story of Pierre Joseph Redoute, 1790-1840, called ‘the greatest botanical illustrator of all time’.

 English Fine Bone China was historically developed by Josiah Spode in the early 1790s to make products that exceeded the highest quality porcelain imported from China.
 His fine bone china clay was made with 44% bone ash, 30% feldspar and 26% kaolin clay.
 This gave the products an exquisite translucent appearance and was found to be stronger and more chip-resistant than all other porcelain products available at the time

 Many fine bone china companies still use this original principle when making ceramic products.
 Perhaps today not as popular with Vegans, but nonetheless, fine bone china is the strongest of all porcelain or ceramics.
 It has very high mechanical and physical strength, is chip resistant and also renowned for its whiteness and translucency.

 “Life is like a cup of tea.
 It’s all in how you make it.”